 The HOLE becomes whole…

-After Boss Cuomo watched three female board members retire, he finally moved to fill out the seven member board.
-He replaced the women, each with deep community roots, with three men, only one of whom had been locally active in anything.
+After Boss Cuomo watched three female board members retire, he finally moved to fill out the board, although a single seat awaits a recommendation from Mayor de Blasio or, the way he’s going, more likely his successor.
+He replaced the women, each with deep community roots, with three men, only one of whom had ever been locally active in anything.

 “He appointed who?” was a common refrain.